robzor92/robzor92.github.io/docs/admin/ldap/configure-ldap.md

 ## Introduction
 LDAP (Lightweight Directory Access Protocol) is a software protocol for enabling anyone in a network to gain access to resources such as files and devices.
-This tutorial shows an administrator how to configure LDAP.
+This tutorial shows an administrator how to configure LDAP authentication.

 LDAP need some server configuration before you can enable it from the UI.